DanielXavierJob/studying-project-youtube/README.md

 This project is a study of how to use the RapidAPI platform to make a project similar to Youtube.
 He can view youtube videos, browse them, search for them and watch channels.

+The representation of project is runing in [Click me](https://studying-project-youtube.vercel.app/)
 ## Image from project

 ![Init page](https://i.imgur.com/XwyuQxC.png)